 Great rooms and living rooms follow a similar rule for the diameter of a chandelier.
 In terms of placement, centering the fixture in the room is a good choice.
 Often, this makes placing the chandelier above the coffee table the ideal location.
 For height, since great rooms see more traffic than entryways, keeping the chandelier at least 7 feet above the floor is a wise precaution.

-A dining room is a natural fit for the chandelier, since the charm and stateliness is most appropriate here.
-In this case the fixture should be sized to your table.
-The diameter of the piece should be around half the table’s width, or should at least be one foot narrower than the table.
+A dining room is a natural fit for the chandelier since the charm and stateliness are most appropriate here.
+In this case, the fixture should be sized to your table.
+The diameter of the piece should be around half the table’s width or should at least be one foot narrower than the table.
 For a rectangular table, you can use a chandelier that is wider along the long axis of the table.
-The chandelier should be at least 30 inches above the table at its lowest point, so that you and your guests can see each other.
+The chandelier should be at least 30 inches above the table at its lowest point so that you and your guests can see each other.

 Recently, it has become popular to even have chandeliers in the bathroom.
 The size can vary, depending on placement.
 If placed over the tub, then a smaller chandelier may be used than if one is placed in the center of the bathroom.
 However, a chandelier over a tub should provide at least 8 feet of clearance below, since you need more space to get into and out of the tub.
 Needless to say, this is only a good idea for a stand-alone tub, and not a tub/shower combination!

 We hope this guide has helped you pick out a great chandelier for any space in your home.
-If you liked any of these homes with chandeliers, or are looking to build a great log home with your preferred chandeliers, please contact Real Log Homes today or fill out the form below for more information.
+If you liked any of these homes with chandeliers or are looking to build a great log home with your preferred chandeliers, please call Real Log Homes today or fill out the form below for more information.